sandrock/SrkToolkit/Wiki/SrkToolkit.Web-HtmlHelpers.md

 DisplayDate, DisplayDateTime, DisplayTime
 -----------------------------------------

-Status: no unit tests, some parts stable, major todo remaining.

 ### Goal

 Help display dates in the best way possible.
 Bringing a uniform way of displaying dates and times in your ASP MVC apps.

 There are 3 things to display: date or time or date and time.
-This is why there are 3 helpers.
+This is why there are 3 helpers. (there are a few more in fact)

 Here are typical outputs.